Healthcare System for Expatriates Living in Belgium

 How to Register for Healthcare in Belgium as an Expat?

-To access most Belgian healthcare facilities, you will have to apply or register for social security before choosing a mutuelle/ziekenfonds.
+For the purpose of accessing the majority of Belgian medical facilities, you will be required to apply or register for social security prior to selecting a mutuelle/ziekenfonds.
 This can be done by your employer; else you should go to the nearest social security office along with valid ID proof including passport, residence permit and proof of address which can be the latest utility bill.
-Post-registration, you will be receiving a social security card which is also known as Carte SIS (now eID).
-You can show this card to your chosen health insurance company.
-The healthcare fees or charges for various treatments would then be reimbursed by your health cover fund.
+After registration, you will receive proof of registration and a national registry number (NN/NRN); the old SIS card is not used anymore.
+Today, patients frequently use the electronic ID (eID) or the ISI+ card to interact with providers and mutualités.
+The healthcare fees or charges for various treatments would then be reimbursed by your health cover fund under the national healthcare system in Belgium.

 Private Healthcare in Belgium

 Both private and public healthcare in the country run beside each other as the physicians and health specialists work in both sectors.
 This would mean that you will have to check in advance whether you are getting services that suit your needs.
 Else, you can always opt for private healthcare facilities by purchasing a private health insurance plan or pay for the expenses on your own.
-Most of the private insurance companies in Belgium expect you to pay medical expenses up front and get them reimbursed later.
-A private insurance policy can also act as a solid backup if you are already eligible for state coverage.
+A large number of private providers require patients to make upfront payments and then get reimbursed later from their mutualité or private insurer, though direct billing provisions occur between some insurers and providers.
+This is the reason to verify payment and reimbursement procedures before treatment.
+A private insurance policy can also act as a solid backup if you are already eligible for state coverage, and is often known as expat health insurance Belgium for a smooth sailing.

 How the Belgian Healthcare System Works for Expats?

 Expats who live and work in Belgium are covered by Belgium’s own state healthcare system, provided they have completed all necessary paperwork.
-To begin, as an expat, you have to first apply for Belgium’s social security.
-Post that, you can proceed with choosing health insurance (known as mutuelle/ziekenfonds locally).
+As an expat, you or your employer is required to register you with the national social security system and secure your national registry number; after you are registered, you get enrolled in a mutualité/ziekenfonds (mutuelle) and are eligible for reimbursement rights under the compulsory scheme.
 Your employer can help obtain this insurance.
 You can also visit the social security office based close by, provide your valid ID (passport or similar), residence permit, and a proof of address.

 Pharmacies in Belgium for Expatriates